maigesPack: A Computational Environment for Microarray Data Analysis: Some examples

 \subsection{Normalizing the dataset}

-The first step to normalize the data is to select the spots to be used for estimating the normalization factor.
-In this package this is done by the function \code{selSpots}.
-In our example use the command below. {
+The first step to data normalization is to select spots to be used for estimating normalization factor.
+In this package this is done by \texttt{selSpots} function.
+In our example use the following command.